mbcovid19updates/mbcovid19updates.github.io/README.md

 _Last updated: June 17, 2021_

-On June 16, Manitoba health officials announced changes to vaccine availability, thanks to large shipments of Moderna arriving.
+On June 16, Manitoba announced changes to vaccine availability, thanks to large shipments of Moderna arriving.
 While this may be too complex to keep track of, here are some important notes and broad strokes for Vaccine Walk-in availability:

 #### 10% capacity for Moderna walk-ins (1st or 2nd dose) at most supersites: